 - The General Education Leadership Network (GELN) reported on its survey of best practices.

-- Future meetings have been scheduled for April and June.
+- Meetings have been scheduled for April and June.

 The Study Team convened on December 18, 2014.
 Below are some of the highlights:

 - All Study Team participants reported that their association’s leadership agreed to continue participating in discussions on three issues: access to high quality education, a revenue and expense model, and regional collaboration.

 - Based on discussions with other states, all agreed that the existing Study Team needs to be expanded to a larger coalition.

 - Legislation was passed in the Lame Duck session requiring the Department of Technology, Management, and Budget to "...enter into a contract for a comprehensive statewide cost study to determine the sufficient resources per pupil to provide a public education that enables a pupil to demonstrate successful completion, in terms of proficiency, of all the credit requirements of the Michigan Merit Standard..."
 Since a revenue and expense model and adequacy study are key components of the SSRC recommendations, MASA will closely monitor this process and work to be involved in the development of the contract and to be a resource for the contractor.

 - The Study Team has now completed its current role of studying the issues related to the Study Team recommendations and proposing next steps.